JNRowe/cupage/README.rst

 Bugs
 ----

-If you find any problems, bugs or just have a question about this package either drop me an email_ or file an issue_.
+If you find any problems, bugs or just have a question about this package either drop me a mail_ or file an issue_.
 Locally bugs are managed with ditz_, so if you're working with a clone of the repository you can report, list and fix bugs using ``ditz``.

 If you've found please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!